ferrocene/ferrocene/ferrocene/doc/release-notes/src/next.rst

   * :target-with-triple:`armv8r-none-eabihf`

-* Experimental support has been added for two new host platforms.
+* Experimental support has been added for a new host platform.
   Note that experimental targets are not qualified for safety critical use.
-The new targets are:
+The new target is:

   * :target-with-triple:`aarch64-apple-darwin`
-  * :target-with-triple:`x86_64-apple-darwin`

 Changes
 -------